vadanrod14/RA.Aid/issue.md

 Add functionality to automatically fallback to alternative LLM models when a tool call experiences multiple consecutive failures.

 ## Background
-Currently, when a tool call fails due to LLM-related errors (e.g., API timeouts, rate limits, context length issues), there is no automatic fallback mechanism.
-This can lead to interrupted workflows and poor user experience.
+Currently, when a tool call fails due to LLM-related errors (e.g., invalid format), there is no automatic fallback mechanism.
+This often causes infinite loop of erroring tool calls.

-## Relevant Files
-- ra_aid/agents/ciayn_agent.py
-- ra_aid/llm.py
-- ra_aid/agent_utils.py
-- ra_aid/__main__.py
-- ra_aid/models_params.py

 ## Implementation Details